 A Settlement Agreement is often a clean, dignified and quick way to end an employment relationship.
-As businesses are increasingly looking to downsize and save costs in the face of the COVID-19 pandemic, we are seeing a significant increase in the numbers of employers using Settlement Agreements to exit employees from the business.
+As businesses are increasingly looking to downsize and save costs in the face of the COVID-19 pandemic and the closing of the Furlough Scheme, we are seeing a significant increase in the numbers of employers using Settlement Agreements to exit employees from the business.

-Why is it important to get expert advice on a Settlement Agreement?
+Why is it important to get independent expert advice on a Settlement Agreement?

 Settlement Agreements are often lengthy and complex agreements that address a number of issues that arise out of the employment relationship and its termination.